QwenLM/qwen-code-action/examples/workflows/pr-review/README.md

 After posting all inline comments, the action submits the review with a final summary comment that includes:

 - **Review Summary**: A brief 2-3 sentence overview of the pull request and the overall assessment.
 - **General Feedback**: High-level observations about code quality, architectural patterns, positive implementation aspects, or recurring themes that were not addressed in inline comments.

 ### Specific Feedback (Inline Comments)

 The action provides specific, actionable feedback directly on the relevant lines of code in the pull request.
 Each comment includes:

 - **Priority**: An emoji indicating the severity of the feedback.
   - 🔴 **Critical**: Must be fixed before merging (e.g., security vulnerabilities, breaking changes).
   - 🟠 **High**: Should be addressed (e.g., performance issues, design flaws).
   - 🟡 **Medium**: Recommended improvements (e.g., code quality, style).
   - 🟢 **Low**: Nice-to-have suggestions (e.g., documentation, minor refactoring).
   - 🔵 **Unclear**: Priority is not determined.
 - **Suggestion**: A code block with a suggested change, where applicable.

 **Example Inline Comment:**

 > 🟢 Use camelCase for function names
+>
 > ```suggestion
 > myFunction
 > ```

 ## Review Areas

-Gemini CLI analyzes multiple dimensions of code quality:
+Qwen Code analyzes multiple dimensions of code quality:

 - **Security**: Authentication, authorization, input validation, data sanitization
 - **Performance**: Algorithms, database queries, caching, resource usage